FoI

 Botanical name: Chamaecrista mimosoides Family: Caesalpiniaceae (Gulmohar family)

-An exceedingly variable, prostrate to erect legume up to 1.5 m high, usually annual, sometimes with stems becoming woody above ground level.
+Feather-leaved Cassia is an exceedingly variable, prostrate to erect legume up to 1.5 m high, usually annual, sometimes with stems becoming woody above ground level.
 Stems variable, usually puberulent with short curved hairs, sometimes more or less densely clothed with longer spreading hairs.
-Compound leaves are linear to linear-oblong, more or less parallel-sided, 0.6 to 10 cm long, 0.4 to 1.5 cm, with 16-76 pairs of oblong leaflets.
+Compound leaves are linear to linear-oblong, more or less parallel- sided, 0.6 to 10 cm long, 0.4 to 1.5 cm, with 16-76 pairs of oblong leaflets.
 This makes the leaf appear like a fish-bone, which is the origin of its one of the many common names.
 Inflorescence one- to three-flowered.
 Flowers are yellow, five-petalled, typical cassia form.
 Petals yellow, obovate 4 to 13 mm long, 2 to 9 mm wide.
 Pods linear to linear-oblong, (sometimes 1.5 but usually 3.5 to 8 cm long); 3.5 mm wide.
-Feather-leaved cassia is probably native to Africa.
+Feather-leaved cassia is native to Africa, Tropical Asia to N. Australia.